S-Philp/DevSpace/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 DevSpace is a place where developers can post about their projects.
 A developer can create a post with their project photo, project website url, github repository url, a descriptive message and hashtags.
+The photo is uploaded from your device.
 If a developer does not provide a photo, DevSpace will provide a default photo.
 The project website url and github repository url will post as live links that will open in a new tab when clicked.
 Developers are also able to like posts, edit posts or delete posts.

 ### Built With